-Finished plant material dispensed to patients consists of usable marijuana that has been trimmed and dried.
+Finished plant material dispensed to consumers and patients consists of usable Marijuana that has been trimmed and dried.
 Trimming includes removing the leaves immediately subtending the buds as well as any dead leaves or stems (AHP 2013).
 A "production batch" of finished plant material must be traceable to one or more cultivation batch(es).
 All production batches of finished plant material must be tested for pesticides and metals, which may be introduced during cultivation.
-Production batches intended for dispensing and direct use as a medical product must also be tested for biological contaminants (bacteria, fungi, and mycotoxins), as shown in Exhibit 2.
+Production batches intended for dispensing and direct use as adult use or medical product must also be tested for biological contaminants (bacteria, fungi, and mycotoxins), as shown in Exhibit 2.

 Finished plant material is tested instead of living or freshly harvested plants because drying and trimming may affect the concentrations of contaminants and because fungal/bacterial growth may occur during finishing.

-Finished plant material that exceeds a limit (see Section 7.0) for any contaminant included in the required testing cannot be distributed as finished medical marijuana.
+Finished plant material that exceeds a limit (see Section 7.0) for any contaminant included in the required testing cannot be distributed as finished Marijuana without first being reanalyzed and/or remediated pursuant to 935 CMR 500.160(12) and 935 CMR 501.160(11).
+The Commission may require additional contaminant screenings to ensure compliance.